 Light to moderate rain likely across country: Met office

-The Bangladesh Meteorological Department (BMD) has predicted light to moderate rainfall, accompanied by temporary gusty winds and heavy downpours, across all divisions, including Dhaka, in the 24 hours starting 9:00am today.
+The Bangladesh Meteorological Department (BMD) has forecast light to moderate rain across the country, including Dhaka, for the next 24 hours starting from 9:00am today.

-"Light to moderate rain or thundershowers with temporary gusty winds are likely to occur at many places in the Rangpur, Mymensingh, Chattogram, and Sylhet divisions, and at one or two places in the Dhaka, Rajshahi, Khulna, and Barishal divisions, with moderately heavy to heavy falls at places in the Rangpur, Mymensingh, Chattogram, and Sylhet divisions," said a Met office bulletin.
+"Light to moderate rain or thunder showers accompanied by temporary gusty wind is likely at most places over Mymensingh, Chattogram, and Sylhet divisions; at many places over Rangpur, Khulna, and Barishal divisions; and at a few places over Dhaka and Rajshahi divisions.
+Moderately heavy to very heavy falls are expected at places over Rangpur, Mymensingh, Chattogram, and Sylhet divisions," said a Met office bulletin.

-The axis of the monsoon trough runs through Punjab, Haryana, Uttar Pradesh, Bihar, and West Bengal to Assam across the central part of Bangladesh.
-One of its associated troughs extends to the North Bay.
+Day and night temperatures may see a slight increase across the country, it added.

-Rajshahi recorded the country's maximum temperature yesterday at 36.4 degrees Celsius, while the minimum temperature today was 24.9 degrees Celsius at Tetulia.
+The monsoon is fairly active over Bangladesh and moderate over the North Bay.

-Day and night temperatures are expected to remain nearly unchanged across the country.
+Additionally, the axis of the monsoon trough extends through Punjab, Haryana, Uttar Pradesh, Bihar, West Bengal to Assam across the northern part of Bangladesh, with one of its associated troughs reaching up to the North Bay.

 Comments